wjlewis/wjlewis.github.io/_posts/2024-01-07-normalizing-lambda-terms.md

 There's actually _another_ lingering bug related to incorrect indices that's not addressed by our changes.
-Specifically, `subst` needs to also keep track of how many binders have been crossed, and shift the substitution expression accordingly:
+Specifically, `subst` needs to also keep track of how many binders have been crossed, and shift the substituted expression accordingly:

 ```haskell
 subst :: Int -> Term -> Term -> Term